DennisMaier/emotion-jitsi/README.md

 ## Quickinstall

-Visit [docker-jitsi-meet_emotion](https://github.com/ThomasFen/docker-jitsi-meet_emotion) and follow the instruction.
+Visit [docker-jitsi-meet_emotion](https://github.com/ThomasFen/docker-jitsi-meet_emotion) and follow the instructions.

 ## From source
 Execute the following commands in the corresponding folders.